skinjester/remote-vision/docs/spirit animal notes.md

 Pantea Karimi presents and discusses her medieval and early modern scientific manuscripts research project.
 Karimi's research topics include: Medieval Math, Medieval Paper Wheel Charts Calculators, Medieval Cartography, Medieval Medicinal Botany and Optics.
 Through her work she invites the viewer to observe science and its history through the process of image-making.
 In her talk she presents the scientific manuscripts pages, the process of research and how she uses the visual elements in early science to create her art.

     THEME
-    Observe science history through the process of image-making
+    A decolonialized view of science history through the process of image-making

     OBSERVATION
     n/a